-The PAME Secretariat will notify an applicant if it is not entitled to the level of access requested, and inform the applicant of the level of access to which it is entitled to apply.
-If either of the ASTD Project co-lead points of contact have any questions about the application, they notify the PAME Secretariat who informs the applicant that it needs to submit additional information and/or clarify information already provided.
+The PAME Secretariat will notify an applicant if it is not entitled to the level of access requested and inform the applicant of the level of access to which it is entitled to apply.
+If either of the ASTD Project co-lead points of contact have any questions about the application, they notify the PAME Secretariat, who informs the applicant that it needs to submit additional information and/or clarify information already provided.

-Once the ASTD Project co-lead points of contact are satisfied that the applicant is eligible for the access sought and that its application is complete, the PAME Secretariat will grant access within 28 days to the requested ASTD System data – less any data withheld by the Arctic State which contributed it -- subject to the terms and conditions of the ASTD Framework Agreement and this Data Sharing Agreement.
+Once the ASTD Project co-lead points of contact are satisfied that the applicant is eligible for the access sought and that its application is complete, the PAME Secretariat will grant access within 28 days to the requested ASTD System data – less any data that may be withheld by the Arctic State which contributed it -- subject to the terms and conditions of the ASTD Framework Agreement and this Data Sharing Agreement.

-Level I Access

-Under the ASTD Framework Agreement, Level I access to the ASTD System is limited to national government ministries or agencies of Arctic States that have signed the ASTD Framework Agreement, made an initial voluntary contribution of USD $19,000, and are current on all of their annual pro rata share voluntary financial contributions.
-Level I data access includes ship identification information such as Maritime Mobile Service Identity (MMSI) numbers and ship names.
-Level I data access is only provided where the applicant desires individual ships identification information.
-Otherwise Level II system access is sufficient.

 The Applicant as Data Custodian